A Scanner Darkly (film)

 The film was shot digitally and then animated using interpolated rotoscope, an animation technique in which animators trace over the original footage frame by frame, for use in live-action and animated films, giving the finished result a distinctive animated look.
 Principal photography began on May 17, 2004, and lasted six weeks.

 The film features performances by Keanu Reeves, Robert Downey Jr., Woody Harrelson, and Winona Ryder.
 Steven Soderbergh and George Clooney are among the executive producers.
-A Scanner Darkly had a limited release on July 7, 2006, and then a wider release later that month by Warner Independent Pictures.
+A Scanner Darkly had a limited release on July 7, 2006, and a wider release on July 28, 2006, by Warner Independent Pictures.
 The film was screened at the 2006 Cannes Film Festival and the 2006 Seattle International Film Festival, and was a finalist for the Hugo Award for Best Dramatic Presentation, Long Form in 2007.
-The film received generally positive reviews, with praise for its performances and animation.
+The film received generally positive reviews, with praise for its performances and animation, but performed poorly at the box office.

 Plot

-The United States has lost the war on drugs.
+In the near future, the United States has lost the war on drugs.
 Substance D, a powerful drug that causes bizarre hallucinations, has swept the country.
-Approximately 20% of the total population is addicted.
-In response, the government has developed an invasive, high-tech surveillance system and a network of undercover officers and informants.
+Approximately 20 percent of the population is addicted.
+The government has developed an invasive, high-tech surveillance system and a network of undercover officers and informants.

-Bob Arctor is one of these undercover agents, assigned to immerse himself in the drug's underworld and infiltrate up the supply chain.
+Bob Arctor is an undercover agent, assigned to immerse himself in the drug's underworld and infiltrate the supply chain.
 Arctor has a vision of being in his house with a wife and two children in Anaheim, California; today he has two drug-addicted, layabout housemates: Luckman and Barris.
 The three spend time taking D and having complex, possibly paranoiac examinations of their experiences.
-At the police station, Arctor maintains privacy by wearing a "scramble suit" that constantly changes every aspect of his appearance and voice; he is known only by the code name "Fred."
-Arctor's senior officer, "Hank", and all other undercover officers, also wear scramble suits, protecting their identities even from each other.
+At the police station, Arctor maintains privacy by wearing a "scramble suit" that constantly changes every aspect of his appearance and voice; he is known only by the code name "Fred".
+Arctor's senior officer, "Hank", and all undercover officers wear scramble suits, protecting their identities even from each other.

-Since going undercover, Arctor himself has become addicted to Substance D, and buys from Donna, who Arctor hopes to purchase large enough quantities of D from so that she is forced to introduce him to her own supplier.
-They have a tense, at times caring romantic relationship, but she rebuffs his physical advances.

-At work, "Hank" orders "Fred" to increase surveillance on Arctor himself and his associates.
-Arctor's house is now at the center of his own investigation, since this is where Donna and the other addicts spend time.
-Arctor is inexpertly negotiating a double life, and his prolonged use of D is damaging his brain.
-Barris is informing on Arctor to "Hank", arguing that Arctor is a terrorist, and angling to be hired as a cop himself.
-However, Barris unknowingly conveys this information in the presence of Arctor himself, whose identity at the time is hidden behind his scramble suit.
+Since going undercover, Arctor has become addicted to Substance D which he buys from Donna, whom Arctor hopes to purchase large enough quantities of D from so that she is forced to introduce him to her supplier.
+They have a tense, at times caring romantic relationship but she rebuffs his physical advances.
+At work, "Hank" orders "Fred" to increase surveillance on Arctor and his associates.
+Arctor's house is at the center of his investigation, since this is where Donna and the other addicts spend time.
+Arctor is inexpertly negotiating a double life and his use of D is damaging his brain.
+Barris is informing on Arctor to "Hank", arguing that Arctor is a terrorist, whilst also angling to be hired as a cop.
+Barris unknowingly conveys this information in the presence of Arctor, who is hidden behind his scramble suit.